waterbycounty

 What's happening with rivers in Daviess County right now?

-Daviess County's primary USGS streamgage on the SMOTHERS CREEK is currently reading 15.6 cubic feet per second — 29% of the long-term mean of 54.37 cfs.
+Daviess County's primary USGS streamgage on the SMOTHERS CREEK has a pipeline snapshot of 15.6 cubic feet per second — 29% of the long-term mean of 54.37 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Daviess County water compare to the Indiana average?